Motor racing-Home hero Leclerc crashes to pole position in Monaco | Sports-Games

 Leclerc was on provisional pole after the opening flying laps, 0.230 seconds quicker than Verstappen's best effort, but got it all wrong at the Swimming Pool chicane.
 The speeding Ferrari swiped the metal barrier at the corner, bounced over the kerb with a broken suspension and smashed across the track and into the barrier before coming to a standstill.

-Mercedes' Valtteri Bottas qualified third, also aborting a potential pole lap, with Ferrari's Carlos Sainz fourth.
+Mercedes' Valtteri Bottas qualified third, also aborting a potential pole lap, with Ferrari's Carlos Sainz fourth and even more upset.
 "It's not like every day of your life you get the chance to go for a pole lap around Monaco and to not even have that opportunity on your second run is tremendously frustrating," said Sainz.

 McLaren's Lando Norris was fifth and AlphaTauri's Pierre Gasly starts sixth.
 Four-time world champion Sebastian Vettel qualified eighth for Aston Martin.
 Australian Daniel Ricciardo, Monaco winner in 2018 with Red Bull, failed to get his McLaren into the top 10 and will start in 12th while two-time world champion and past Monaco winner Fernando Alonso lines up 17th for Alpine.